What is music therapy?

 attention deficit hyperactivity disorder (ADHD), and autism spectrum disorder (ASD).

 – Those who suffer from chronic pain.
-This form of therapy can be used for relaxation, stress
+This therapy can be used for relaxation, stress

 – People who suffer from substance abuse disorder.
 If you suffer from substance abuse